 To help prioritize mitigation efforts, the strike team shall:

-This assessment is made for the tree defects that are eligible for FEMA Public Assistance reimbursement as defined in the FEMA Public Assistance Debris Management Guide.
+This assessment is made for tree defects eligible for FEMA Public Assistance reimbursement as defined in the FEMA Public Assistance Debris Management Guide.

-• publicly-owned trees that could potentially impact targets on public or private property
+- publicly-owned trees which could potentially impact targets on public or private property

-• the assessment protocol as outlined above in the Scope of Work
+- the assessment protocol trees as outlined above in the agreed-upon Scope of Work

 The assessment data shall include the:

-Data helps the strike team determine appropriate mitigation recommendations and helps the controlling authority identify and prioritize the most appropriate post-storm hazard mitigation plan for storm damaged trees that includes those eligible and not eligible for FEMA debris reimbursement.
+Data helps the strike team determine appropriate mitigation recommendations and helps the controlling authority identify and prioritize the most appropriate post-storm hazard mitigation plan for storm damaged trees, including those eligible and ineligible for FEMA debris reimbursement.